bwaobikeze/ServerClientProject/README.md

 - Integration with a more advanced database system for a more realistic database simulation.
 - Implementation of additional networking protocols to provide a broader understanding of network programming.

-## License

-This project is licensed under the [MIT License](LICENSE).

----
-*Note: This README is a sample template and should be customized to match your project's specific details.*